p0dalirius/Awesome-RCE-techniques/README.md

    + [**GiTea**: (1 technique)](./Other/GiTea/)
    + [**Jenkins**: (1 technique)](./Other/Jenkins/)
    + [**LimeSurvey**: (1 technique)](./Other/LimeSurvey/)

+## Troubleshooting

+Report all the issues on https://github.com/p0dalirius/Awesome-RCE-techniques/issues.

 ## Contributors

 Pull requests are welcome.
 Feel free to open an issue if you want to add other features.